ibs-lab/cedalion/docs/getting_started/installation.md

 package manager and the [conda-forge](https://conda-forge.org/docs/) package repository.

+## Running Notebooks in Google Colab

+If you would like to test cedalion before going through the installation process on your local machine, you can run the example notebooks through Google Colab.
+This requires a Google account with approximately 50MB available storage space.
+To open a notebook using Google Colab, follow the steps below.
+The first time you open a notebook in Colab, setup can take 10-20 minutes.
+For subsequent notebooks the steps remain the same, but setup should be much faster.

+Click the link at the top of an example notebook to open it in Google Colab.
+Then, run the first cell to install the required dependencies in a virtual environment on your Google Drive.
+Follow the prompts to sign into your Google Drive account.
+At the end of the setup process you may also be prompted to run the cell a second time.
+Then you can proceed with the rest of the example notebook.

 ## Development

 Follow the installation instructions to install the [Miniconda](https://docs.anaconda.com/miniconda/install/) or [Anaconda](https://docs.anaconda.com/anaconda/install/) distribution.